er-ravi-srivastava/er-ravi-srivastava.github.io/index.md

 author_profile: true
 ---

-I am a researcher in Artificial Intelligence and Natural Language Processing,  focused on building secure, robust, and trustworthy language models.
+My background is in *Data Science and AI* and worked with Generative AI , Large-Language Models , IoT , Medical Image Analysis.
+Now I am currently working on Natural Language Processing (NLP) on text summarization problem for Low-resource languages where my foundation in transformer architectures and attention mechanisms directly informs my approach.

-My research has been published in the IETE Journal of Research (Taylor & Francis / Scopus indexed) and presented at international conferences, with a Best Paper Award at ICACA-2026 for work on adversarial prompt injection attacks on large language models.
+My research has been published in the IETE Journal of Research (Taylor & Francis / Scopus indexed) and presented at international conferences, with a Best Paper Award at ICACA-2026 for work on *Adversarial prompt injection attacks on large language models*.